 Green Mambas have elongate heads followed by slender bodies and medium to moderately long tapering tails.
 Their relatively long fangs can rotate on their axis with the prefrontal bone giving more control over the movement of them.
 Bright green scales cover them dorsally, and pale green scales cover them ventrally.
 Sometimes, they have a few scattered yellow scales along their flanks.

-Prey for this shy and elusive snakes consists of birds, eggs, bats, and various types of rodents.
+Prey for this shy and elusive snake consists of birds, eggs, bats, lizards and various types of rodents.
 This agile climber’s green coloration provides camouflage amongst the trees and dense shrubs where it spends most of its time.
-They are not commonly found on land unless motivated by thirst, prey, or the need to bask in the sun.
-Dinural by nature, they sleep at night in leafy clumps or an occasional tree hollow.
+They are not commonly found on the ground unless motivated by thirst, prey, or the need to bask in the sun.
+Diurnal by nature, they sleep at night in leafy clumps or an occasional tree hollow.
 Unlike it’s much larger, more aggressive Elapidae cousin, the black mamba, this mamba is nervous and shy.

 Green Mambas avoid confrontation with humans or any other potential predator by relying on their camouflage to remain hidden or using their abnormally fast slithering speed to flee.
 They can move up to 7 mph.

 The Boomslang (Dispholidus typus) is a venomous, arboreal snake of the family Colubridae.
 Its common name means “tree snake” in Afrikaans and Dutch – boom meaning “tree” and slang meaning “snake.”

 The average adult is 100-160 cm (3 1/4-5 1/4 feet) long with some specimens exceeding 210 cm (6 feet).
 Although long, they are quite light, weighing only 175-510 g (.386-1.124 lbs).
 They have an egg-shaped head and sizable eyes that provide excellent eyesight.